Stratified Morse critical points and Brasselet number on non-degenerate locally tame singularities: Preliminary notions and results

 \end{theorem}

-{In the stratified case, as we consider $\{0\}$ as a stratum, how could we ``measure'' the degeneracy of $f$ at this point?
-In order to have a good generalization of a morsefication in the singular case, we need to deal with the contribution of the variety at point in a $0$-dimensional strata.
+{In the stratified case, as we consider $\{0\}$ a stratum, how could we ``measure'' the degeneracy of $f$ at this point?
+In order to have a good generalization of a morsefication in the singular case, we need to deal with the contribution of the variety at a point in a $0$-dimensional strata.
 The idea is to characterize a kind of ``Morse'' point in this setting.
-Theses points are the generic points defined below, following \cite[page 971]{MR1404920}}.
+These points are the generic points defined below, following \cite[page 971]{MR1404920}}.